pyserial/pyserial/documentation/pyserial_api.rst

     This class provides helper functions for implementing :rfc:`2217` compatible servers.

-    Basically, it implements every thing needed for the :rfc:`2217` protocol.
+    Basically, it implements everything needed for the :rfc:`2217` protocol.
     It just does not open sockets and read/write to serial ports (though it changes other port settings).
 The user of this class must take care of the data transmission itself.
 The reason for that is, that this way, this class